psychoinformatics-de/ipsy-docs/source/userdoc/index.rst

 ******************
 User documentation
 ******************
 Welcome to Medusa!
-The Medusa cluster (as of May 2013) is Debian Linux based computational cluster with one head node (medusa) and nine compute nodes (snakes) -- with more on the way.
+The Medusa cluster is a Debian Linux based computational cluster with (as of June 2013) one head node (medusa) and nine compute nodes (snakes) -- with more on the way.

 It is important to read the documentation in order to familarize yourself with